Create a

 Charles Goretsky Charles Goretsky

-16 minute read
+15 minute read

 Table of Contents

 LinkedIn research suggests that fewer than 25% (and as little as 8%) of companies can effectively utilize the data they have collected to produce even the most rudimentary insights into how their employees are deployed and managed.
-What this means is that as many as 92% of organizations cannot download and aggregate data from the myriad of automated systems they employ (at minimum an HRIS, LMS, ATS, TMS, and Payroll system) to generate meaningful metrics that can be presented on reports and dashboards to support proper talent oversight, management, and decision-making.
+What this means is that as many as 92% of organizations cannot download and aggregate data from the myriad of automated systems they employ (at a minimum, an HRIS, LMS, ATS, TMS, and Payroll system) to generate meaningful metrics that can be presented on reports and dashboards to support proper talent oversight, management, and decision-making.

 The challenges with producing analytics are uncomfortably commonplace, including problems with HR data integrity, quantitative and statistical skill shortages on HR teams, and poorly integrated systems.
 However, these issues start with HR data quality problems, where the adage “garbage in, garbage out” is sadly the rule rather than the exception.
 If inaccurate, incomplete, or improperly formatted data is input into a system, HR data quality is compromised, leading to inaccurate metrics, questionable analyses, and ultimately untrustworthy reporting.
-This creates a lack of faith in the HR team’s observations and recommendations, damaging the function’s credibility within the organization.
+This undermines faith in the HR team’s observations and recommendations, damaging the function’s credibility within the organization.

 Defining HR data quality and integrity and their importance